 The multiSIM disappears

-With the eSIM card, we can link several devices to the same number without an additional cost.
+In the age of LTE or VoLTE, with the eSIM card, we can link many devices to the same number without an additional cost.
 In all probability, each company will establish how many devices can be associated.
 The virtual SIM will also allow us to have different numbers on the same card, but it is still not clear if they can be from different operators.

 Greater privacy and data security